dy/sort-ids/readme.md

 ## `ids = sortIds(array, ids?, precise=true)`

 Calculate ids corresponding to sorted input array.
-Optionally pass input `ids` array. `precise` flag makes sure no missorts took place and resolves them, if any.
+The input array isn't changed.
+Optionally pass input `ids` array to store some initial order of ids. `precise` flag makes sure no missorts took place and resolves them, if any.
 Disabling that can save `~30ms` for `1e6` items input arrays.

 See also [array-rearrange](https://ghub.io/array-rearrange) for reordering input array based on a list of ids.